This page will be updated continuously to reflect the most recent information. This page was last updated on March 12, 2021.

 Connecting Minority Communities

-- The COVID relief law also establishes an Office of Minority Broadband Initiatives at the National Telecommunications and Information Administration (NTIA).
+- The COVID relief law also established an Office of Minority Broadband Initiatives at the National Telecommunications and Information Administration (NTIA).

 - The office will appropriate $285 million to support Historically Black Colleges and Universities, Tribal colleges and universities, and minority serving education institutions.